Do you want to get your first job as a web developer job?

 Unlike a resume, which is usually one page and tailored to a specific role, your LinkedIn can include a longer job history and more detailed descriptions of your work.
 And, unlike your personal site which might only get the visitors you send to it, your LinkedIn can get a lot more traffic.
 That’s because it has become a huge hiring resource for employers.

-According to career coach Meagan Dobson, “Recruiters nowadays are using LinkedIn like a search engine.
+I spoke with career coach Meagan Dobson (check out her LinkedIn templates), and she said, “Recruiters nowadays are using LinkedIn like a search engine.
 If your profile is optimized, you’ll end up higher in their search.”

 But how do you optimize your LinkedIn profile to land a position in tech, especially if it’s your first one?